BobFIV/PSU_CAPSTONE_F2023/Thingy91/lte_ble_gateway/README.md

-# Based on LTE-BLE gateway.
+Based on LTE-BLE gateway.
+To-Do: Fix a lot of stuff.